OS: Android 11 with One UI 3

 Weight: 5.95 ounces

-The Samsung Galaxy S21 feels as though it's had as much taken away as it has upgraded.
-The Galaxy S range has been a do-everything, have-everything sort of flagship for years, so it certainly seems like this is a recipe for disaster.
+The Samsung Galaxy S21 feels like it's lost almost as many features as it gained.
+The Galaxy S range has always been Samsung's do-everything, have-everything phone, so it's easy to assume this would be a recipe for disaster.
 Thankfully Samsung still gave us an excellent Android phone, which just happens to be $200 cheaper than its predecessor, the Galaxy S20.

 The Samsung Galaxy S21 comes with a 6.2-inch display, and packs in the same triple-lens camera and 4,000 mAh as last year.
 It may have the shiny new Snapdragon 888 processor, but it's still about as textbook an upgrade as you can get these days.
 So if you're looking for some big changes, you're better off saving your money for the flashy Samsung Galaxy S21 Ultra instead.